 Theme: An L.A. institution of many themes

 Clifton's contains multitudes.
 It was once part of a chain of themed restaurants and this outpost is the last survivor.
 Artfully and meticulously renovated by owner Andrew Meieran (who also owns The Edison), the space is filled with charming installations and detailed touches that demand thorough exploration.
 The woodsy bottom floors are dominated by a towering, fake Redwood tree and taxidermy galore.
 Seek out a secret cave for contemplation located near the bar on the second floor.
 Then meander up to the gorgeous Gothic Bar, which looks like a broody cathedral located deep in the forest.
 Clifton's does have a tiki bar on a higher floor, but as we said, that's for a different list.
 Although Clifton's reopened with its American-style cafeteria intact, that portion has since closed.
-As such, it's currently only open Thursday through Saturday, from 6 p.m. to 2 a.m., as more of a cocktail bar.
-However, Meieran has plans to launch a modern food hall in the future.
+As such, it's currently only open Friday and Saturday, from 6 p.m. to 2 a.m., as more of a cocktail bar.

 Theme: Bogart, with a margarita